Close Menu

 Prepare Your Inquiry

-Plan what to say ahead of time.
+Plan what to say in advance.
 Begin with the account number, the date the check was issued, the exact amount, and the payee’s name.
 If possible, have a reference number from past transactions or previous bank letters ready to share.

 Note the representative’s name, the time and date of the call or visit, and any confirmation or reference number given.
 This documentation becomes crucial if there’s a dispute later about whether the stop payment was placed on time.